imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 # **updateCustomFieldValue**
 > ResourceLinkResponse updateCustomFieldValue(updateCustomFieldValueInputObject, id)

-Update contact&#39;s custom field value.
+Edit the custom field value of a specified contact